ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 You'll need an Azure DevOps project that has the 'Pipelines' Azure DevOps service enabled.
 You can enable this service in your Project settings.

-There is also an extension we'll need to intall from the Marketplace.
-This will be installed at the Organization level in Azure DevOps.
+There are also two extension we'll need to intall from the Marketplace.
+These will be installed at the Organization level in Azure DevOps.
 So be sure you have the proper permissions.

 #### 1.1 Install the Hugo extension